 See More: 10 Fun Mood Trackers for Your Bullet Journal

-The most traditional way to set up a habit tracker is the monthly list.
+You can also set your habit tracker as a monthly list.
 It’s easy and allows you to track as many habits as you want.
-You can spike things up by switching between vertical and horizontal layouts or adding doodles and colors.
+You can spice things up by switching between vertical and horizontal layouts or adding doodles and colors.

 Of course, you don’t have to follow any of the layouts I just shared above.
 Let your creativity run wild and come up with a unique habit tracker like these.